Gas stoves and water heaters face a climate change reckoning

 Henchen, however, notes that recent technological advances in electric cooking have been winning converts.

-"Induction cooktops are a small but fast-growing part of the market.
-They're really the best product in terms of heating up water really fast or having precise controls for high or low heat levels," Henchen said.
+“Induction cooktops are a small but fast-growing part of the market.
+They’re really the best product in terms of heating up water really fast or having precise controls for high or low heat levels,” he said.

 As with every climate change initiative, however, the debate about whether to convert to electric stoves is often reduced to a partisan argument about the role of government.